 Our Class A common stock has been approved for listing on Nasdaq under the symbol "DYNS".
-Our Class A common stock will begin trading on Nasdaq on or promptly after the date of this prospectus.
+We expect that our Class A common stock will begin trading on Nasdaq on or promptly after the date of this prospectus.

 U.S. federal income tax considerations